-- Demonstrate excellent skills in identifying and matching capacity gaps to requisite skills. - Demonstrate excellent research and training skills. - Demonstrate capacity for organisational change management - Demonstrate a very good understanding of parliamentary workings, procedures and processes - Use of innovative and group appropriate technology for transfer of knowledge and skills - Excellent writing and communication skills (verbal and written), including the ability to conduct presentations by clearly formulating positions on issues, articulating options concisely conveying maximum necessary information, making and defending. - Strong analytical and reporting skills, and experience of presenting complex technical information in an easily comprehensible way
+- Demonstrate excellent skills in developing learning materials based on specific learning outcomes. - Demonstrate excellent research and training. - Demonstrate a very good understanding of parliamentary workings, procedures and processes - Use of innovative and group appropriate technology for transfer of knowledge and skills - Excellent writing and communication skills (verbal and written), including the ability to conduct presentations by clearly formulating positions on issues, articulating options concisely conveying maximum necessary information, making and defending. - Strong analytical and reporting skills, and experience of presenting complex technical information in an easily comprehensible way